 Costs: The cheapest option is engineered pine or plywood — ideal for a fully carpeted staircase and painted balustrading.
 These can be bought from around £500.
 Next up is parana pine, readily available and fairly cost-effective.
 This is often combined with hemlock, a good choice for balustrading due to its stability.
 Hardwoods, such as beech, ash and oak, are more expensive, varying from two times the cost of softwood up to five times the cost.

-Glass and Acrylic Staircase Designs
+Glass Staircase Design

 Not only do glass staircases allow light to flow easily both between rooms and levels in a house, but they also add a touch of contemporary glamour.

 Pros: It’s strong, being made up of two or three layers laminated together.
 Perfect for contemporary interiors.

 Cons: Acrylic can be prone to surface scratches and as a flammable material cannot be used for staircases that will be fire escape routes.